graalvm/graalvm-demos/native-image-logging-examples/README.md

      ./runtimeloggerinit
      ```

-    It should produce output that looks similar to:
+    It should produce the output that looks similar to:
      ```bash
      WARNING: Danger, Will Robinson!
 [Wed May 18 17:22:40 BST 2022]
      ```

     In this case, the _logging.properties_ file needs to be available for runtime processing and it must be included in the executable via the `-H:IncludeResources=logging.properties` option.
 For more details, see [Use of Resources in a Native Executable](https://www.graalvm.org/reference-manual/native-image/dynamic-features/Resources/).

+Native Image supports logging using the `java.util.logging.*` API.
+The logging configuration by default is based on the _logging.properties_ file found in the JDK.